arnsteio/ssh-keys-2023-11/01-intro.md

 This command is used to copy your SSH public key to the authorized_keys file on the specified PPI server, allowing you to authenticate without entering a password.
 Make sure to replace $USER with your actual username.

-## Further reading
-(Guide for Cryptographic Keys)["https://docs.google.com/document/d/15r7pVxQuR2NSJw_CV4uCXhbqZQOpJa1muxvBN8gWRI0/edit"](in Norwegian)
-(man ssh-keygen)["https://linux.die.net/man/1/ssh-keygen"] has good information.
-In _very_ short:
-- -t gives the type of key to generate
-- -b gives the length of teh key.
-Longer is mre secure
-- Higher -a makes the key more difficult to brute-force-attack
-- -C is a comment.
-Good comments are important for good key management!

 [Previous slide](README.md)
 [Next slide](02-End.md)